Veracruz: Etymology

-The official name of the state is Veracruz de Ignacio de la Llave.
-It is named after its largest city and main port, Veracruz, which was originally founded as Villa Rica de la Vera Cruz (Rich Town of the True Cross) by Spanish conquistadors in 1519.
-The name "Vera Cruz" combines Latin and Spanish elements meaning "True Cross".
-The suffix is in honor of Ignacio de la Llave y Segura Zevallos (1818–1863), who was the governor of Veracruz from 1855 to 1857, and once again from 1861 to 1863.
-The state's official seal, adopted in 1954 by the state legislature through Law No. 92, is based on the colonial coat of arms granted by King Charles I of Spain to Villa Rica de la Vera Cruz in 1523, which recognized Veracruz as the first Spanish settlement in New Spain.
+The official name of the state is Veracruz de Ignacio de la Llave, named after its largest city and main port, Veracruz, which was originally founded as Villa Rica de la Vera Cruz (Rich Town of the True Cross) by Spanish conquistadores (conquerors) in 1519.
+The name Vera Cruz combines Latin and Spanish elements meaning "True Cross."
+The suffix is in honor of Ignacio de la Llave y Segura Zevallos (1818–1863), governor of Veracruz from 1855 to 1857 and once again from 1861 to 1863.

+The state's official seal, adopted in 1954 by the state legislature through Law No. 92, is based on the colonial coat of arms granted by King Charles I of Spain to Villa Rica de la Vera Cruz in 1523, recognizing Veracruz as the first Spanish settlement in New Spain.